The Truth about Payroll Audits

 The Importance of Payroll Audits

 Payroll processing is a vitally important function within any organisation.
 With wages typically accounting for half of all business expenditures, errors in the calculation of salaries, deductions, benefits, and allowances could result in over-payments which cumulatively over time may threaten the financial stability of a business.
-While from a morale perspective, efficiency and accuracy in payroll is crucial.
 Late or incorrect payments (particularly underpayments) can lead to financial difficulties for employees, a disgruntled workforce, high staff turnover, and a lack of confidence in internal processes.
-In the worst-case scenario, it could also present cause for legal action against the employer, particularly if contractual elements such as pay rates, bonuses, leave entitlement and pension contributions have not been properly administered.
+If contractual elements such as pay rates, bonuses, leave entitlement and pension contributions have not been properly administered it could result in legal action against the employer.

 However, it is not only employees who may take a company to task over errors in payroll processing.
 Regulatory bodies such as Revenue or the Workplace Relations Commission are likely to act against any business that has not fulfilled its payroll responsibilities, potentially resulting in financial penalties and unwanted press coverage.